 "Up there, high, high in the dark belltower, lives the mysterious bellringer.
 Who is this creature?
 What is he?
 How did he come to be there?
 Hush, and Clopin will tell you.
 It is a tale, a tale of a man... and a monster...
-"Entry #34 in the Disney Animated Canon.In medieval France, the corrupt and sinister Judge Claude Frollo once uncovered several Gypsies trying to enter Paris with an unidentified and bundled object.
+"Entry #34 in the Disney Animated Canon, theoretically based on Victor Hugo's novel of the same name, but having more in common with the 1939 film.In medieval France, the corrupt and sinister Judge Claude Frollo once uncovered several Gypsies trying to enter Paris with an unidentified and bundled object.
 One of them attempted to escape with it and Frollo ran her down, indirectly causing her death.
 It is then that Frollo realized that the woman was carrying a baby, and, disgusted by the infant's deformity, nearly drowned the child in a well when he is stopped by the Archdeacon.
 He warned Frollo that his sin of spilling innocent blood must be atoned for and has Frollo care for the child as his own.
-Fearful for his own eternal soul, Frollo agrees to do so, with the stipulation that the child - whom he names Quasimodo (meaning "half-formed") — reside in the bell tower of the cathedral, never to be seen by public eyes.Twenty years pass, and the kindhearted but isolated Quasimodo strongly desires to have one dayof freedom beyond the walls of Notre Dame to see the Feast of Fools festival and decides to act on his decision after receiving encouragement from his animate stone gargoyle friends Victor, Hugo, and Laverne.
+Fearful for his own eternal soul, Frollo agrees to do so, with the stipulation that the child - whom he names Quasimodo (meaning "half-formed") — reside in the bell tower of the cathedral, never to be seen by public eyes.Twenty years pass, and the kindhearted but isolated Quasimodo strongly desires to have one day of freedom beyond the walls of Notre Dame to see the Feast of Fools festival and decides to act on his decision after receiving encouragement from his animate stone gargoyle friends Victor, Hugo, and Laverne.
 However, when Quasimodo's identity is revealed, he is publicly scorned and humiliated by the townspeople until he is rescued by the beautiful and strong-willed Gypsy Esmeralda, who has no tolerance for Frollo's ill-treatment of Quasimodo and her people.
 This encounter results in an unlikely friendship between Quasimodo and Esmeralda (as well as a one-sided love from Quasimodo to Esmeralda) and an unsettling lust in Frollo, whose inner conflict over his piety to God versus his growing sexual lust for Esmeralda drives him to hunt the Gypsy girl down with the intention of having her for himself or not letting anyone have her at all.
 With Esmeralda and the other Gypsies' lives in danger, and the whole city of Paris in the grip of Frollo's corruption, Quasimodo must team up with Esmeralda's love interest Captain Phoebus in order to stop Frollo and rescue Esmeralda.The Hunchback of Notre Dame is one of the most mature works that Disney has taken to adapting in their history.
-Obviously, they changedthe plot, but it is still one of the Darker and Edgier pieces in the canon with one of the most cruel, depraved, and downright sexual villains to grace a Disney film.In 1999, the film was translated into German for a stage musical, Der Glöckner von Notre Dame, which backtracks a bit from Disney and is somewhat Darker and Edgier than the film.
-A new stage adaptation of the film (with a book by Peter Parnell rather than the one James Lapine wrote for the German production) will debut at San Diego's La Jolla Playhouse in 2014, and intends to get to Broadway at some point.In 2002, a direct-to-video sequel was made that was Lighter and Softer than the original film.
+Sure, they almost completely changed the plot, but it is still one of the Darker and Edgier pieces in the canon with one of the most cruel, depraved, and downright sexual villains to grace a Disney film.In 1999, the film was translated into German for a stage musical, Der Glöckner von Notre Dame.
+A second English-language stage adaptation of the film, with a book by Peter Parnell rather than the one James Lapine wrote for the German production, debuted at San Diego's La Jolla Playhouse in 2014.
+This was restaged at New Jersey's Paper Mill Playhouse the following year, though plans for a Broadway transfer were cancelled.
+Both musicals backtracked from Disney's take towards the original novel, and are thus Darker and Edgier to varying extents.In 2002, a direct-to-video sequel was made that was Lighter and Softer than the original film.

 This film provides the following tropes: